marcflohrer/software-development/README.md

 Augmented and Virtual Reality (AR/VR): As AR and VR technologies mature, they will offer new platforms and paradigms for software development.

-## Chapter 2: The Essential Soft Skills for Software Developers
+## The Essential Soft Skills for Software Developers

 ### Introduction to Soft Skills for Software Developers